w3c/guide/process/charter.md

 **Note**: Even prior to the initiation of charter refinement, it is common for the charter proponents and Technical Strategy Team to work together to help prepare charters for broader audiences.

 ### 3.2 Initiation of charter refinement {#charter-refinement}

+An [Advisory Committee representative](https://www.w3.org/policies/process/#charter-initiation) may formally request that the Technical Strategy Team initiate charter refinement.
+Such request must be sent to the Technical Strategy Team ([team-strat@w3.org](mailto:team-strat@w3.org)), copying ([member-charters-review@w3.org](mailto:member-charters-review@w3.org)).

+An existing Working or Interest Group should request their Staff Contact to work with the Technical Strategy Team to initiate charter refinement.

+Community Groups interested in transitioning to a Working Group are encouraged to review [Considerations when transferring a CG Specification for Standardization](https://github.com/w3c/cg-council/blob/main/transfer-considerations.md) and to contact the Community Group Leads  ([team-community-process@w3.org](mailto:team-community-process@w3.org)) and/or the [Exploration IG](https://github.com/w3c/exploration-ig/issues).

 After consideration of the [charter assessment criteria](#charter-assessment-criteria) and a determination that the charter is well-formed (per the template and per Process section "[content of a charter](https://www.w3.org/policies/process/#WGCharter)"), the Technical Strategy Team Lead decides whether to initiate charter refinement.